joncoop/odin/README.md

 ### for v1.1
 - Create row-10 class and corresponding col classes to have rows based on 10ths.

-### more ideas
+### more ideas (not to include in css, just write instructions)
-- Integrate icon fonts or at least include some documentation for using some
+- Icon fonts
+- Image carousels (owl-carousel)
-- Add default code styling, syntax highlighting.
+- Add default code styling, syntax highlighting

+### for fun
 - Make the docs much prettier

-### for fun
 - Work on themes